MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-managment.md

 description: "To learn how to configure incoming and outgoing email for a SharePoint Server, see these articles."
 ---

-# Introducing SSL Certificate Management Operations

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

+# Introducing SSL Certificate management operations

-SSL certificate management is the process of monitoring and managing the life cycles—from acquisition and deployment to tracking renewal, usage, and expiration—of all SSL certificates deployed within a network.
+Secure Sockets Layer (SSL) certificate management is the process of monitoring and managing the life cycles from acquisition and deployment to tracking renewal, usage, and expiration of all SSL certificates deployed within a network.

 This article focuses on the following SSL certificate management operations.